Laurel Jay Carpenter, Graduate Coordinator for Studio Art 903-886-5208 (LaurelJay.Carpenter@tamuc.edu)

 MFA students in the Studio Art emphasis will participate in mid-term and end-of-term critiques.
 These critiques, together with the periodic evaluations of the student’s supervisory committee, determine whether or not the student meets the expectations of the program.
 Students who fail to pass a critique or fail in other ways to meet the expectations of the program can be suspended from the MFA track.
 Students must pass a critique for candidacy after their second semester or in the semester of their 30th hour (whichever comes first).
 The critique for MFA candidacy will include an exhibit supported by a written statement.
 Students who fail their candidacy may still pursue the Master of Arts in Art with an emphasis in Studio Art.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Art.

 Contact the departmental Graduate Coordinator for these requirements.
 The graduate degrees in art are individually designed to meet the unique educational, personal and professional needs of the student.

 Applicants must have a bachelor’s degree with an art major or comparable experience, nine semester hours of art history and a minimum grade point average of 'B' in all undergraduate studio art courses.